-For example, businesses can create NFTs that represent renewable energy certificates or that donate a portion of the proceeds to environmental organizations.
+For example, businesses can create NFTs that represent renewable energy certificates or that donate a portion of the proceeds to environmental organisations.
 One case in point would be the World Wildlife Foundation (WWF)’s launch of an NFT collection on Polygon.
 This collection aimed to raise funds for wildlife conservation efforts by commissioning artists to produce NFTs representing 10 endangered species.
 This generated interest in the public, allowing them to raise more than €250,000.
-This funding was then put towards the preservation of their habitat, the creation of new protected areas or fighting against poaching and overfishing.
+This funding was then put toward the preservation of their habitat, the creation of new protected areas or fighting against poaching and overfishing.

 However, there was also backlash from the general public.
 WWF received flak for their use of NFTs, despite WWF’s reassurance that Polygon was a green and sustainable choice.
 Therefore, we must be aware of our customers’ sentiments before jumping onto the NFT bandwagon.
 A good idea would be to release content about NFTs and the platform you choose to use before the actual product release.

-Transparency about Sustainability
+Transparency about sustainability

 Consumers are getting increasingly concerned with the source of their products.
 If customers agree with the values that your brand holds, it gives them common ground to connect with you.
 This naturally increases brand loyalty, giving you a higher customer retention rate.
 Greater transparency in the production and sale of NFTs can help consumers make more informed decisions about the environmental impact of their purchases.
 When consumers can easily discover the background of how an NFT was minted or the purpose of the collected funds, they are much more inclined to purchase it.

-Sustainable NFT Efforts
+Sustainable NFT efforts

 Consumers can get to the source by purchasing NFTs minted from renewable energy.
 Consider using sources like wind or solar to power NFT operations.
 This significantly reduces the carbon footprint of NFTs.

 Another option is to collaborate across industries and with organisations working on sustainable solutions.
 More often than not, there are limits to what a single company can do to be more sustainable.
 Even international companies like Procter & Gamble (P&G) also face limitations in their pursuit of sustainability.
 Although multinational corporations (MNCs) are large and influential, sustainability is a tricky topic.
-Addressing sustainability challenges requires significant financial, technical, and human resources.
+Addressing sustainability challenges requires significant financial, technical and human resources.
 MNCs may not have the resources or expertise needed to develop and implement comprehensive sustainability strategies, especially in emerging markets or regions with weak governance structures.

 MNCs may also face public scepticism or mistrust, especially in cases where their past actions have harmed the environment or communities.
 Collaborating with other stakeholders and engaging in transparent and accountable sustainability practices can help build public trust and legitimacy.

 The last way to green your NFT game is to carbon offset.
 Carbon offsetting is a process that involves a reduction in, or removal of, carbon dioxide or other greenhouse gas emissions to compensate for emissions made elsewhere.
 Companies can invest in carbon-offsetting projects.
 There are many to choose from, and it entirely depends on what your company is passionate about.
-A prominent one is Verra: VCS, with more than 1,806 projects removing over 928 million tons of CO2 and other GHG emissions.
+A prominent one is Verra: VCS, with more than 1,806 projects removing over 928mil. tons of CO2 and other GHG emissions.
 Due to its stringent regulations and standards, the VCS programme has emerged as the world’s largest program for GHG crediting.
 The Verra Registry also enables a transparent disclosure of project details and activities.
 This information is available to the public, ensuring that your customers can be assured.

-Using Sustainable NFTs to your Advantage
+Using sustainable NFTs to your advantage

 Your customers can earn NFTs as a reward for interacting with your brand.
 When customers fill in a survey or share your social media post, they can be gifted an NFT.
 This is especially the case for companies who wish to position themselves at the forefront of innovative technology.